dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 ## Timeouts

-Timeouts can be used to early-terminate long-running operations.
+Timeouts are optional policies that can be used to early-terminate long-running operations.
 If you've exceeded a timeout duration:

 - The operation in progress is terminated (if possible).
 - An error is returned.

 Valid values are of the form accepted by Go's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration), for example: `15s`, `2m`, `1h30m`.
+Timeouts have no set maximum value.

 Example: